bdikbas/cse15l-lab-reports/Lab_Report_2.md

 ## Part 1

+**Lab Intro**
+In this lab, we learned how to use and understand how to use symptoms to find and correct bugs with the help of a Visual Code Studio extension called JUnit.
+JUnit is used to test certain inputs and makes sure that the expected output matches the actual ouput.

 <img width="398" alt="Screen Shot 2023-01-29 at 5 42 41 PM" src="https://user-images.githubusercontent.com/122579715/215370502-29761dc9-5735-4c76-b750-f80652b4dc8d.png">

 **Which methods in your code are called?**